AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 4 unique allowlist entries for `gunicorn` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *strict on some files*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `gunicorn`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 537
+    - Annotated parameters: 753
-    - Unannotated parameters: 0
+    - Unannotated parameters: 3
-    - Explicit `Any` parameters: 11
+    - Explicit `Any` parameters: 23
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 24
 - Returns:
-    - Annotated returns: 438
+    - Annotated returns: 590
-    - Unannotated returns: 0
+    - Unannotated returns: 1
-    - Explicit `Any` returns: 11
+    - Explicit `Any` returns: 15
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 13
 - Variables:
-    - Annotated variables: 1,082
+    - Annotated variables: 1,355
-    - Explicit `Any` variables: 21
+    - Explicit `Any` variables: 25
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 2
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 19
 - Class definitions:
-    - Total class definitions: 189
+    - Total class definitions: 246
     - Class definitions with `Any`: 1
     - Class definitions marked as at least partially `Incomplete`: 0